Pylons/pyramid/docs/narr/project.rst

    dispatch`).
 The *request* is an instance of the :term:`WebOb` ``Request`` class representing the browser's request to our server.

 #.
-The view renders a :term:`template` and returns the result as the
+The view renders a :term:`Chameleon` template and returns the
-   :term:`response`.
+   result as the :term:`response`.
 Note that because our ``MyProject.ini`` has a ``reload_templates = true`` directive indicating that templates should be reloaded when they change, you won't need to restart the application server to see changes you make to templates.
 During development, this is handy.
 If this directive had been ``false`` (or if the directive did not exist), you would need to restart the application server for each template change.
 For production applications, you should set your project's ``reload_templates`` to ``false`` to increase the speed at which templates may be rendered.

 .. note::